copdips/copdips.github.io/_posts/2018/2018-10-18-using-gitlab-integrated-cicd-for-python-project-on-windows.md

 2. The regular expression must be surrounded by single quote `'`, double quote is not allowed.
 3. Inside the single quotes, must be surrounded by `/`.
 4. You can use <http://rubular.com> to test your regex.
+5. The overage regex returns the last catch group value from the output.
+Even if it is not in the last line, or if the regex catches more than one values among all the lines.

 # .gitlab-ci.yml example for Python project on a Windows runner